rei/rei-cedar-docs/docs/components/caption/README.md

 ## Usage

-The **CdrCaption** component is developed to work within a composition with other components; however composition-type components have not been developed yet.
+The **CdrCaption** component is developed to work within a composition with other components; however, composition-type components have not been developed yet.

 <br />